GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 To check and compare the amplitudes from the instances `ncep_b` and `cptec_b`, see the next examples.

+!!! warning "Warning"

+    The records of ozone, cloud water and sea surface temperature (amplitudes and horizontal/vertical length scales) are intentionally the same for both matrices displayed in this notebook.
+In fact, the CPTEC **B** matrix borrows these records from the NCEP **B** matrix (provides by the Developmental Testbed Center_ - DTC) for testing purposes.

 === "Command"

     ```python linenums="1"